 The North Garden Four stars are centered with seasonal flowers around them.
-The outer side is a rectangular strip with blooming roses.
 Italian umbrella pines flank a granite fountain.

 Brothers-in-Arms The bronze "Brothers in -Arms" statue by Paul Manship symbolizes the partnership between the U.S. Army and Navy.